John Sulman: Personal life

 They moved to Sydney, Australia on account of his wife's tuberculosis.
 They arrived on 13 August 1885 and settled at Parramatta, where his wife died on 31 December 1888.

 His parents John (senior) and Martha moved into Addiscombe at Lane Cove Road, Turramurra.

 He married again, to Annie Elizabeth Masefield (a relative of John Masefield) at St Luke's Anglican Church, Burwood, on 27 April 1893.
 His health broke down in 1896, prompting a trip to Europe.
 When they returned, he turned the cottage he had originally intended for his parents at Boomerang Street, Turramurra into their family home Ingleholme, which developed into a "rambling complex of gables, bays, turrets and chimneys".

 Children by this second marriage were Geoffrey, Dorothy Joan (b.
 31 January 1896 d.
 1971), and Thomas Noel ("Tom", or "Tommy").
 Geoffrey enlisted in England and joined the Royal Flying Corps.
 He died aged 23 in 1917, in a flying accident over England, prior to being qualified for combat duties.
 Thomas became a racing car driver, and developed the Sulman Singer, and Sulman Park in Bathurst is named after him.
 He was still racing in 1954.
 He died in 1970, aged 70.
 Joan married Bruce Thomas Shallard, MD, and in 1947, moved to Vancouver, B.C.
 Canada, with their daughters, Barbara (Shallard) Ash, and Meryn (Shallard) Stranahan.

 In 1913 John Sulman purchased the magnificent property "Kihilla" at Lawson in the Blue Mountains as a second home; it remained in the family until 1953.

 Mrs Sulman was socially active, being a prominent member of such organisations as the Leura and Lawson branches of the Red Cross Society.
 Florence, usually referred to as "Miss Sulman" was active in the Society of Arts and Crafts of NSW, where she was president 1928–35 and 1951–56) as well as hospital and kindergarten charities and the Women's section of the NSW branch of the Town Planning Association.
 Florence was author of the two-volume (1913, 1914) Wildflowers of New South Wales.

 Sulman retired in 1928 but remained a highly visible presence in civic, art and architectural circles, taking a prominent role in many public debates.
-He died in Sydney aged 85 years.
+He died in Sydney aged 84 years.

 Most of the family mentioned here are interred or memorialised at Gore Hill cemetery.

 Recognition

 He was appointed Knight Bachelor in 1924.

-In 1926 he was elected to the International Housing and Town Planning Congress in Vienna.
+In 1926, he was elected to the International Housing and Town Planning Congress in Vienna.

 His portrait by John Longstaff won the Archibald Prize for 1931.

+A highly coveted and prestigious architecture prize, the Sir John Sulman Medal, also known as the Sulman Award, recognises excellence in public architecture in New South Wales, Australia.
+The medal is awarded annually by the New South Wales Chapter of the Australian Institute of Architects.
+The medal was first awarded in 1934.

 On 2 January 2008 it was announced that a suburb in the future Canberra district of Molonglo would be named Sulman.